UKCloud/documentation/articles/portal/ptl-how-restrict-access-portal.md

     ![Individual user IP address allowlist security setting for the UKCloud Portal](images/ptl-settings-ip-portal-user.png)

-    > [!NOTE]
-    > When specifying IP addresses, you must use individual IP addresses.
-You cannot restrict access to groups of IP addresses, for example by range or subnet.

 9. When you're done, click **Save**.

 ## Next steps